DemoyDW/energy-monitor/etl_pipeline/outages/README.md

 # Description

-This pipeline automates the process of collecting, cleaning and sorting UK power outage data from National Grid into a PostgresSQL RDS database.
-It's an ETL pipeline that extracts livedata from a public CSV, transforming it into a structured relational format and loading it into AWS RDS, ready for analysis and visualisation.
+This pipeline automates the process of collecting, cleaning and sorting UK power outage data from the National Grid into a PostgreSQL RDS database.
+It's an ETL pipeline that extracts live data from a public CSV, transforming it into a structured relational format and loading it into AWS RDS, ready for analysis and visualisation.

 The workflow is containerised using Docker and deployed as an AWS Lambda function.
-This allows for scalability, serveless data ingestion without any manual intervention.
+This allows for scalable serveless data ingestion without any manual intervention.
 And this data is then fed directly into the dashboard, powering the various insights for outages across the nation.

 ## Extract Script
 We extract the data from the National Grid website which is in the form of a CSV, then we store it in a tmp local folder (as AWS Lambda can't read local CSVs).